Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Delay McKean--Vlasov SDEs and Milstein schemes

 \subsection{Milstein schemes for delay McKean--Vlasov equations}

 We propose the following tamed Milstein schemes for the numerical approximation of the particle system \eqref{eq:DelayParticleSystem_cont}, which are motivated by the scheme presented in \cite{HUMY}.
-Considering a uniform time mesh on $[-\tau,T]$ with mesh-size $\delta = T/M = \tau/M'$, where $M, M'>1$, we define the following time-discretisation of \eqref{eq:DelayParticleSystem_cont}:
+Considering a uniform time mesh on $[-\tau,T]$ with mesh-size $\delta = T/M = \tau/M'$, for integers $M, M'>1$, we define the following approximation of \eqref{eq:DelayParticleSystem_cont} ({note that we assume the delayed time-points $t_n +s_l$ to be contained on the grid}):